-If you have been the victim of a Valley Metro accident, you should consider filing a claim for compensation.
+If you have been the victim of a city accident, you should consider filing a claim for compensation.
 A successful claim can help pay for medical treatment, replace lost earnings, and compensate for any damage done to your vehicle or other property.
 Talk to a personal injury attorney about making a claim.

 - illegal drug taking or intoxication